maxmheinze/macrometrics/exam_sample_questions.md

 ##### Show how to use the dependent Normal Inverse-Gamma prior to derive posterior moments for this model.

-Sophia: This is in Slide 31/39 in the slideset 21_regression.
-I did not expect that we had to know stuff like this by heart :(
+Sophia: This is in Slide 31/39 in the slideset 21_regression for multivariate regression.

 ---